Trump White House Shopping For Technology to Plug Leaks

 The disclosure of unauthorized information can be divided into two rough categories: sensitive (and perhaps embarrassing) but unclassified; and classified.
 By disclosing Trump’s late-night habits to the media, Trump staffers may be risking their jobs but are unlikely breaking laws.
 By describing the classified contents of the intercepted phone conversations, they may open themselves to prosecution.

-As Carrie Cordero, a former national-security official at the Department of Justice, puts it, “There’s leaks – and then there’s leaks.”
+As Carrie Cordero, a former national security official at the Department of Justice, puts it, “There’s leaks — and then there’s leaks.”

-The disclosure that American intelligence agencies intercepted a phone call between Flynn and Kislyak during which the two men discussed sanctions imposed on Russia related to its meddling in the U.S. election now lies in the crosshairs of investigators.
+The disclosure that American intelligence agencies intercepted a phone call between Flynn and Ambassador Sergey Kislyak during which the two men discussed sanctions imposed on Russia related to its meddling in the U.S. election now lies in the crosshairs of investigators.

 Speaking to reporters this week, House Intelligence Chairman Rep. Devin Nunes said his panel’s probe into the Kremlin campaign will examine who had access to the transcript of Flynn and Kislyak’s conversation.